idaholab/moose/framework/doc/content/sqa/framework_scs.md

-!template sqa/scs.md.template
+!template load file=sqa/scs.md.template

 [!ac](MOOSE) uses [ClangFormat](https://clang.llvm.org/docs/ClangFormat.html) for formatting all
 C++ code in the repository.
-The application of the format is enforced and checked when the a code is contributed, see [framework_development/contributing.md] for more details.
+The application of the format is enforced and checked when the a code is contributed, see [framework/contributing.md] for more details.
 The configuration file for the formatting is provided in the [.clang-format](https://github.com/idaholab/moose/blob/devel/.clang-format) file.
 If clang is installed, the following command will automatically format code changed between your current branch